Convert Figma logo to code with AI

 VSCode information (optional)

-If you are VSCode users, you can have a better integration with VSCode by installing the suggested extension in .vscode/extension.json.
+If you are VSCode user, you can have a better integration with VSCode by installing the suggested extension in .vscode/extension.json.
 The starter code comes up with Settings for a seamless integration with VSCode.
 The Debug configuration is also provided for frontend and backend debugging experience.

-Pro tips: if you need a project wide type checking with TypeScript, you can run a build with Cmd + Shift + B on Mac.
+Pro tips: if you need a project wide-type checking with TypeScript, you can run a build with Cmd + Shift + B on Mac.

 Contributions